 Aspiration is usually carried out in the outpatient department of your local hospital.

 Your doctor will use a needle and syringe to remove as much of the contents of the ganglion as possible.

 The area is sometimes also injected with a dose of steroid medication to help prevent the ganglion returning, although there's no clear evidence this reduces the risk of it coming back.

 After the procedure, a plaster is placed over the small hole in your skin.
 This can be removed about 6 hours after the procedure.

-Aspiration is simple and painless, and you'll be able to leave the hospital or surgery straight after.
+Aspiration is simple and painless, and you'll be able to leave the hospital straight after.

 It's often the first treatment option offered for ganglion cysts as it's less invasive than surgery.

 But around half of all ganglion cysts treated using aspiration return at some point.
 If a cyst does return, surgery may be necessary.

 There are 2 ways surgery can be used to remove a ganglion cyst:

 - open surgery – where the surgeon makes a medium-sized cut, usually about 5cm (2in) long, over the site of the affected joint or tendon